|

 I

-best food, especially seafood.
+island has the best food in Greece, especially seafood.
 Famous for ouzo

 and sardines.
 Try Dimino and Gianatsi which are my